amix/vimrc/README.md

 There are two versions:

-* **Basic**: which is located at [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).
-If you want something small just copy this into your ~/.vimrc and you will have a great basic setup
+* **Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
-* **Awesome**: this includes a ton of useful plugins, color schemes and configurations etc.
+* **Awesome**: This includes a ton of useful plugins, color schemes and configurations

 I would of course recommend using the awesome version.